nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Rely on compiler for stricter Enums

-For compile time blocking of: accidental arithmetics; implicit cast of untyped constants; all operators except `==` and `!=`; — simply wrap into a struct in separate package and do not export field. [example](http://github.com/nikolaydubina/go-enum-example).
+For compile time blocking of: accidental arithmetic; implicit cast of untyped constants; all operators except `==` and `!=`; — simply wrap into a struct in a separate package and do not export the field. [example](http://github.com/nikolaydubina/go-enum-example).

 ```go
 package color